Is there a deadline for applying for financial aid?

 First-time borrowers of Federal Direct Loans are required to complete these steps online at www.studentloans.gov in order for these loans to be applied to the student bill.

 What is a Private Loan?

 A private loan is an option available to students who wish to secure additional funding.
 Eligibility for a private loan is based on credit-worthiness of the student and/or co-signer and ability to repay.
 Visit www.clarke.edu/privateloans for more information.

-Where can my student keep track of the federal loans he/she has borrowed?
+Where can I keep track of the federal loans I have borrowed?

-Your student can access his/her federal student loan borrowing information on the National Student Loan Data System (www.nslds.ed.gov).
-This information will not include private loans your student may have borrowed.
-To obtain those balances your student will log on to the individual lender site.
+You can access your federal student loan borrowing information on the National Student Loan Data System (www.nslds.ed.gov).
+This information will not include private loans you may have borrowed.
+To obtain those balances you will log on to the individual lender site.